TogaTech/tApp/README.md

 See `/example` for an example tApp.
 The tApp loads and installs when `/example/index.html` is loaded, provided that `tApp.js` and `tApp-service-worker.js` are installed in the root directory.
 By downloading the repository and navigating to `file:///.../example/index.html`, the tApp should function as intended.

 ## Documentation
+tApps are made up of 4 main components: library files (`tApp.js` and `tApp-service-worker.js`), the loader file, the configuration file, and views.

+### Library Files
+You do not need to worry about library files, as we take care of the development and maintenance of these files.
+All you need to do is to make sure that `tApp.js` is uploaded somewhere accessbile in your app and that `tApp-service-worker.js` is uploaded to the base/root directory of your app (if not, the app can only load pages within a scoped directory when offline).
+For example, if the service worker is uploaded to `/`, all of your tApp will be accessible offline, and if the worker is only uploaded to `/subdirectory/`, only pages in `/subdirectory/` can be loaded offline.

+### Loader File
 Documentation is coming soon.

+### Configuration File
+Documentation is coming soon.

+### Views
+Documentation is coming soon.

+### General Method Documentation
+Documentation is coming soon.

+## Interoperability
+The tApp framework is interoperable with other front-end web frameworks.
+In your configuration file routes, instead of using a tApp render function, you can call a function from another framework and have that framework either render to the DOM using a function within that framework or return a value that can be rendered through a tApp render function.